3D Near-Field Virtual MIMO-SAR Imaging Using FMCW Radar Systems at 77 GHz: Experimental Results

 It should be noted that, the chirp non-linearity is different from channel to channel.
-Therefore, the chirp non-linearity compensation should be performed separately for each channel.

-From Fig.~\ref{fig:spectrogram}, it is also obvious that the power of the system is fluctuating over the entire bandwidth.
+Therefore, the chirp non-linearity compensation should be performed for each channel separately.
+From Fig.~\ref{fig:spectrogram}, it is also obvious that the output power of the system is fluctuating over the entire bandwidth.
 In Fig.~\ref{fig:power_spectrum}, the power spectrum for the same beat signal presented in Fig.~\ref{fig:spectrogram}, has been depicted which shows the power fluctuation with respect to frequency.
 The result is prior to performing any adjustment for the chirp non-linearity effect.
 However, the power fluctuation pattern does not change with the non-linearity compensation procedure.
 Similar to the chirp non-linearity, the power fluctuation is different for different channels.

-From Fig.~\ref{fig:power_spectrum}, we can see that there is deep a null around $80 \; \rm GHz$ which makes this portion of the chirp practically ineffective in the radar imaging process.
-In other words, the effective length of the chirp is considered to be lower which results in range resolution reduction.
+From Fig.~\ref{fig:power_spectrum}-(a), we can see that there is a deep null around $80 \; \rm GHz$ which makes this portion of the chirp practically ineffective for the radar imaging process.
+In other words, the effective length of the chirp is considered to be shorter which reduces the range resolution limit of the system.

 After presenting the performance analysis for the single channel, we then focus on the array calibration concept.
 Before applying the algorithm to the experimental data and performing image reconstruction, we address the process of the virtual MIMO array calibration.
-The vertical direction is covered by the virtual MIMO array which has $86$ non-overlapped elements in total.
+The vertical direction is covered by the virtual MIMO array which consists of $86$ non-overlapped elements.
 To calibrate the system, we use a $20\;\rm dbsm$ corner reflector.
-The IPR of the array for the corner reflector, has been shown in Fig.~\ref{fig:IPR_no_cal_2D}.

-As can be seen from Fig.~\ref{fig:IPR_no_cal_2D}, there is a strong imbalance for the side-lobe levels along the array elements.
+The IPR of the array for the corner reflector, has been shown in Fig.~\ref{fig:power_spectrum}-(b).
+As can be seen from Fig.~\ref{fig:power_spectrum}-(b), there is a strong imbalance for the side-lobe levels along the array elements.
 This implies the necessity for precise array calibration.
 To obtain a better understanding of how to calibrate the array, we have focused on the IPR of the virtual MIMO array separately.
-In Fig.~\ref{fig:IPR_no_cal_1D}, the IPR of the virtual MIMO array has been shown, which is a horizontal cut of the IPR shown in Fig.~\ref{fig:IPR_no_cal_2D} at the specific range cell, where the energy of the target is located along the array elements.
+In Fig.~\ref{fig:IPR_no_cal_1D}-(a), the 1D IPR of the virtual MIMO array has been shown, which is the horizontal section of the 2D IPR shown in Fig.~\ref{fig:power_spectrum}-(b) at the specific range cell, where the energy of the target is located along the array elements.